tegacodes/speculative-bureaucracy/extensionTutorial.md

 * Browser action (extension environment) scripts.
 Runs in pop up box when clicking on icon.
 This comes from a separate html doc. (popup.html in basic example).
 Can run p5js sketches here.
+* Page action:
  	* Content scripts run in the html of the webpage.
 The scripts are executed within the context of the page (user page environment).
 	* Background scripts.
 Run in an isolated environment, cannot access the dom but can access google apis and web apis.

 ###Example 1: Browser Action